Internalmonster/Internalmonster/README.md

 Her zone files persist as non-verifiable text values; an A record to direct me away from your thoughts.
 16/08/20 - 0855PM

+My avatar waits by a lonely mailbox, a twisted composition of saudade and havok-script keeps me in place - an incessant bright and blue indication, that isn't you.
+17/10/20 - 1154PM

 <img src="https://raw.githubusercontent.com/Internalmonster/Internalmonster/master/HeartHead.png" alt="Hi" width="100" height="100"> <img src="https://raw.githubusercontent.com/Internalmonster/Internalmonster/master/BOO.gif" alt="Boo" width="54.4" height="80">